Diane (Hüsker Dü song)

-"Diane" is a song by American band Hüsker Dü for their Metal Circus EP in 1983.
+"Diane" is a song by American band Hüsker Dü that appears on their Metal Circus EP from 1983, but appeared in their live set as early as 1981, as evidenced by its inclusion in a recording from August that year which appears on the compilation Savage Young Dü.
 The song was written by drummer Grant Hart, and concerns the murder of West St. Paul waitress Diane Edwards by Joseph Ture Jr. in 1980.

 Therapy? version

 Northern Irish metal band Therapy? covered the song and released it as a single on November 6, 1995, on A&M Records.
 The song is featured on the Infernal Love album in a radically different arrangement from the original, featuring only cello and vocals.
-The single reached number 26 in the UK Singles Chart, and number 20 in the Irish Singles Chart.
-The single went Top 10 in many countries in Europe, winning an award for best single from Humo Magazine in Belgium.

-The single was released on CD, CD digipak, CD velvet digipak, red 7" vinyl, and cassette.
+The single reached number 26 on the UK Singles Chart and number 20 on the Irish Singles Chart.
+The single entered the top 10 in several European countries, winning an award for best single from Humo magazine in Belgium.
+The single was released on CD, CD digipak, CD velvet digipak, red 7-inch vinyl, and cassette.